covcom/205CDE/03 Introduction to HTML5/README.md

 Elements are nested: for instance, the `body` element is inside the `html` element.

-> Use Edit ==> Beautify to properly format your code so that parent-children relation becomes obvious to see.
+> Use Edit ==> Beautify to properly format your code so that parent-children-relation becomes obvious to see.

 The elements follow the HTML5 syntax.
 The syntax dictates, for example, that: